alankrit1742/supermart-sales-analysis/README.md

-# Supermart Sales Analysis Dashboard
+# Supermarket Sales Analysis Dashboard
 Analysis of supermarket sales data to identify top products, peak hours, and revenue patterns using Python and Tableau.